WP-South-Africa/wpsouthafrica.org/CONTRIBUTING.md

 * When committing, reference your issue (#1234) and include a note about the fix.
 * Push the changes to your fork and submit a pull request on the *master* branch of this repository.

-At this point, you are waiting for your pull request to be merged - feel free to ask about it in the #asktheadmins channel in the WPSA Slack group.
+At this point, you are waiting for your pull request to be merged - feel free to ask about it in the [#asktheadmins](https://wpsa.slack.com/messages/asktheadmins) channel in the [WPSA Slack](https://wpsa.slack.com/) group .

 ## Publishing Changes